When to Apply Grub Control [Best Time to Treat Your Lawn]

 grubs eating grass roots

-You’ll notice signs of dead patches of grass any time from early spring to mid summer when the damage stops due to the grubs having developed into pupae and adults.
+You’ll notice signs of dead patches of grass any time from early spring to mid-summer when the damage stops due to the grubs having developed into pupae and adults.
+However, dead patches of grass can also be caused by improper lawn care practices.

-So, throughout this life cycle of Japanese beetles and European chafers, what is the best time to treat for grubs with a preventer or a killer?
+So, throughout this life cycle of Japanese beetles and European chafers, what is the best time to treat your lawn for grubs with a preventer or a killer?

 When to apply Grub Control and killer